GIScience/gis-training-resource-center/content/Modul_4/en_qgis_map_design_I.md

 Symbolization for vector data; Source: White, T. (2017).
 Symbolization and the Visual Variables. *The Geographic Information Science & Technology Body of Knowledge (2nd Quarter 2017 Edition), John P. Wilson (ed.).
 DOI: 10.2222/gistbok/2017.2.3
 ```

 In the dropdowns below you can find examples on how to set up common vector data styling.
-Make sure you have downloaded the Exercise XX data from the github repository!
+Make sure you have downloaded the Exercise XX data from the github repository if you want to follow along!

 >Link the files and github repository